 We are a clinical-stage biotechnology company focused on transforming the lives of patients with severe genetic and orphan diseases using gene therapy.
 We believe that gene therapy has the potential to change the way these patients are treated by correcting the underlying genetic defect that is the cause of their disease, rather than offering solutions that only address their symptoms.
 We and our scientific collaborators have generated what we believe is human proof-of-concept data for our gene therapy platform in two underserved diseases, each of which has been granted orphan drug status by U.S. and European regulatory authorities.
-In late 2013, we expect to initiate a Phase II/III clinical study of our most advanced product candidate, Lenti-D, to evaluate its safety and efficacy in subjects with childhood cerebral adrenoleukodystrophy, or CCALD, a rare, hereditary neurological disorder affecting young boys that is often fatal.
-We also expect to initiate in mid-2013 a Phase I/II clinical study in the United States and have initiated a Phase I/II clinical study in Europe of our next most advanced product candidate, Lenti-Globin, to evaluate its safety and efficacy in subjects with \(\textit{B}\)-thalassemia major and, in the European clinical study, sickle cell disease, or SCD, which are rare, hereditary blood disorders that often lead to severe anemia and shortened lifespans.
-For purposes of our clinical guidance, we refer to early 2013 as the first quarter of 2013, mid-2013 as the second or third quarter of 2013 and late 2013 as the fourth quarter of 2013.
+We have initiated a Phase II/III clinical study of our most advanced product candidate, Lenti-D, to evaluate its safety and efficacy in subjects with childhood cerebral adrenoleukodystrophy, or CCALD, a rare, hereditary neurological disorder affecting young boys that is often fatal.
+In October 2013, we announced that the first subjected had been treated in this study.
+We also have initiated Phase I/II clinical studies in both the United States and Europe of our next most advanced product candidate, LentiGlobin, to evaluate its safety and efficacy in subjects with β-thalassemia major and, in the European clinical study, sickle cell disease, or SCD, which are hereditary blood disorders that often lead to severe anemia and shortened lifespans.
 In addition, in March 2013, we announced a global strategic collaboration with Celgene Corporation to discover, develop and commercialize novel, disease-altering gene therapies in oncology.

 Since our inception in 1992, we have devoted substantially all of our resources to our development efforts relating to our product candidates, including activities to manufacture product in compliance with good manufacturing practices, or GMP, preparing to conduct clinical studies of our product candidates, providing general and administrative support for these operations and protecting our intellectual property.
 We do not have any products approved for sale and have not generated any revenue from product sales.
 We have funded our operations primarily through the private placement of preferred stock, common stock, convertible notes and warrants to purchase common stock.
-In addition in October 2012, we were awarded a \$9.3 million grant from the California Institute for Regenerative Medicine, or CIRM, to fund our U.S. β-thalassemia program.
-The award was conditioned upon terms and conditions by CIRM generally applicable to its grant recipients, including a revenue sharing provision and the requirement to conduct the covered research in California, among other requirements, and the negotiation of a grant agreement with CIRM.
-No amounts have been received under this award.
-We worked together with CIRM to develop milestones, identify California trial sites and recruit crucial talent in preparation for executing the development plan.
-Nevertheless, in light of our successful initial public offering in June 2013, we no longer expect that we will accept the CIRM award.
-We are currently exploring other opportunities to engage in CIRM programs.

 In March 2013, we entered into a strategic collaboration with Celgene Corporation, or Celgene, to discover, develop and commercialize novel, disease-altering gene therapies in oncology.
 This collaboration has an initial term of three years, and Celgene has made a \$75.0 million up-front, non-refundable cash payment to us as consideration for entering into the collaboration.
-During the three months and six months ended June 30, 2013, we recognized \$6.2 million and \$7.3 million, respectively, of revenue associated with our collaboration with Celgene related to the research and development services performed.
-As of June 30, 2013, there is \$67.7 million of deferred revenue related to our collaboration with Celgene that is classified as current or long-term in the accompanying balance sheet based on the contractual term of the arrangement.
+During the three months and nine months ended September 30, 2013, we recognized \$6.3 million and \$13.5 million, respectively, of revenue associated with our collaboration with Celgene related to the research and development services performed.
+As of September 30, 2013, there is \$61.5 million of deferred revenue related to our collaboration with Celgene that is classified as current or long-term in the accompanying balance sheet based on the contractual term of the arrangement.

 We have never been profitable and have incurred net losses in each year since inception.
-Our net losses were \$11.1 million for the six months ended June 30, 2013, and our accumulated deficit was \$84.5 million as of June 30, 2013.
+Our net losses were \$17.2 million for the nine months ended September 30, 2013, and our accumulated deficit was \$90.6 million as of September 30, 2013.
 Substantially all our net losses resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect our expenses will increase substantially in connection with our ongoing and planned activities, as we: